 Orthodontic treatment is an investment, not just in your smile, but also in your self-confidence.
 Yet it’s still an investment.
 Fortunately, at-home clear aligners are thousands less than in-office options like braces and Invisalign, making them a fairly affordable orthodontic alternative.
 But while Diamond Whites outshines their fully in-office counterparts, it’s not the most affordable at-home option out there.

 For the consistent remote monitoring and quality products you get, that’s a pretty solid price, but it’s one of the higher ones among at-home aligner services.
-Diamond Smiles will occasionally run sales that drop it by around £100—and if you pay the full price upfront, they’ll knock off £100—but it’s still not quite as low as some competitors.
+Diamond Smiles will occasionally run sales that drop it by around £100–£400, but it’s still not as low as some competitors.
 That said, it’s still a lot cheaper than traditional orthodontics.

 Payment plans can make those prices more accessible, but you’ll end up paying more in the long run.